cyberark/secretless-broker/docs/docs/reference/providers/file.md

 ---
-title: Secretless Providers
+title: Providers
 id: file
 layout: docs
-description: Secretless Documentation
+description: Secretless Broker Documentation
 permalink: docs/reference/providers/file
 ---

 ## File
-The file provider (`file`) allows you to use a file available to the Secretless process and/or container as sources of credentials.
+The file provider (`file`) allows you to use a file available to the Secretless Broker process and/or container as sources of credentials.

 ### Examples